wagner-science/A1_QGIS_Model_Builder/README.md

 ##### 3. Implement the calculation of the TWI as an automatized workflow using the QGIS Model Builder.
 A raster file containing a digital elevation model (DEM) can be downloaded from [here](https://heibox.uni-heidelberg.de/f/d0392835aa3b43a7a676/).
 For a short tutorial on the Model Builder watch this [video](https://www.youtube.com/watch?v=eZb5VLTc9-o&t=449s).

+##### 4. Add your model to your forked repository by creating a commit and pushing it to GitHub.

 #### References